METROPOLIS | ANIME REVIEW & ANALYSIS

 The Origins of Metropolis | From Silent Film to Anime

-To make a long story short: When director Rintaro made the anime version of Metropolis he based it mainly on the manga of the same name, written by Osamu Tezuka.
-The manga was inspired by Fritz Lang’s sci-fi classic from 1927, also named Metropolis.
+To make a long story short: When director Rintaro made the anime version of Metropolis, he based it mainly on the manga of the same name, written by Osamu Tezuka.
+The manga was inspired by Fritz Lang's 1927 sci-fi classic, also titled Metropolis.

-Tezuka claims to never have seen Lang’s Metropolis or read its script (Orbaugh, page 87).
+Tezuka claims to have never seen Lang's Metropolis or read its script (Orbaugh, p.
+87).
 His inspiration was merely based on a few still pictures from the film.
 This explains why anime Metropolis is radically different from its source material, yet still strangely familiar.

 The original Metropolis (1927) portrays a futuristic city in which the social hierarchy is divided into actual layers of a vertically organized cityscape.
-The atmosphere is cold and the populace is depicted as actual cogs in the wheels that drive the city-machine.
+The atmosphere is cold, and the populace is depicted as mere cogs in the wheels that drive the city machine.

 The leaders of society reside on the top floors of the grandiose skyscrapers.
 The surface belongs to the white-collar middle-class workers, while the blue-collar workers of lower stature spend most of their time on the lower levels.

-First impressions of the anime might therefore give the impression that Metropolis is yet another run of the mill anime sci-fi, but nothing could be farther from the truth.
-The story is filled with small intricacies that lift Metropolis up and beyond.
+First impressions of the anime might therefore give the impression that Metropolis is yet another run-of-the-mill anime sci-fi, but nothing could be farther from the truth.
+The story is filled with subtle intricacies that elevate Metropolis above and beyond.

 The Stories that Spin the Wheels of Metropolis